ibrr1/Secure-Session-Management-App/README.md

  * Requirements and Installation
  * Setting The Application
  * Using The Application
- * Accessing The Admin Page:
+ * Accessing The Admin Page
  * Maintenance